 This structured approach helps ensure that every phase of the machine learning process is carried out systematically and consistently.
 Ultimately, it leads to more reliable and effective AI solutions.

-Batch vs. Real-Time Machine Learning Pipelines
+Batch vs. Real-Time Machine Learning Pipeline

 Batch machine learning pipelines process data in large, periodic batches at scheduled intervals.
 This approach is suitable for tasks where immediate data processing is not required.